 There is much to love about the look and last of a vinyl fence.
 However, not all vinyl fencing is created equal.

-Halfway Fence Co. is your local professional fence dealer for Bufftech vinyl fence products.
-We choose to work with Bufftech vinyl fence products because in our experience they are simply one of the best brands in the industry.
-Here are a few of the reasons why we choose to Bufftech.
+Halfway Fence Company is your local professional fence dealer for Bufftech vinyl fence products.
+We have worked with Bufftech, a quality brand of CertainTeed, for over a decade.
+Below are a few of the reasons why.

 Bufftech fence is a quality brand of CertainTeed, America’s most trusted name in building materials for more than 100 years.